openshift/assisted-service/README.md

 <https://github.com/oshercc/coreos_installation_iso>

-Image in charge of generating the Fedora-coreOs image used to install the host with the relevant ignition file.\
+Image in charge of generating the Fedora-CoreOS image used to install the host with the relevant ignition file.\
 Image is uploaded to deployed S3 under the name template "installer-image-\<cluster-id\>".

 ## Assisted Service on cloud.redhat.com